 - Punitive damages if you can show that your neighbor acted maliciously

-You can engage a real estate lawyer to appear before a judge requesting a court order that directs your neighbor to fix the problem.
+You can engage a real estate lawyer to appear before a judge and request a court order that directs your neighbor to fix the problem.
 Judges are more likely to issue such an order if the fix or repair is minor.
 The more extensive the repair, however, the less likely it is that a judge will issue such an order.

-There are two types of insurance that may cover you if your home or property has been damaged by water -- homeowner's insurance and flood insurance.
+There are two types of insurance that may cover you if your home or property has been damaged by water: homeowner's insurance and flood insurance.
 If your property was damaged by water that has its source within your home, your homeowner's insurance should be able to cover it.
 In addition, you may be able to collect damages from your neighbor's insurance company.

-Learn More About Water Damage and Neighbor Disputes from a Lawyer
+Learn More About Water Damage and Neighbor Disputes From a Lawyer

 Disputes with neighbors are best resolved quickly to minimize conflict.
 Knowing your rights can help make your negotiations simple, practical, and predictable.
 Contact a skilled real estate attorney near you to learn about local land and water laws to ensure your dispute is resolved efficiently.